 You must attend a required training that will be roughly two hours in length.
 Many classes are in the evenings.
 Most trainings are held in the late Spring or early Summer.

-A smaller workforce is usually needed for the Primary.
-Is some cases, you can ask to only work the General Election in November.
+Work days are the primary and general elections.
+A smaller workforce is usually needed for the primary.
+In some cases, you can ask to only work the general election in November.

 A typical schedule on Election Day is from 6:00 a.m. to around 9:00 p.m.
 In some cases, you can ask to work a half-day.